jnsahaj/altr/README.md

 # Altr: Smart CLI Refactoring Tool

-## Description
+## Overview
-Altr, a command-line tool, specializes in seamless code refactoring while preserving your chosen case styling.
+Altr is a robust command-line refactoring tool designed to effortlessly enhance your codebase while maintaining your preferred casing styles.

-## Usage
+## How to Use
-Unlock the potential of Altr with the command:
+Execute Altr with the following command:
 ```bash
 altr <termToReplace> <replacementTerm> -f <path>
 ```

 ## Example
-Consider a file, `user.js`, where the "user" needs be renamed to "myImportantUser"
+Let's take a look at a practical scenario using a file named `user.js`, where we want to rename "user" to "myImportantUser".
 ```js
 const user = new User("Adam");